Wolfdogs: The Hybrid Some State Laws Restrict

 - Usually, they are deliberately bred.

-- Although there are some accidental breeding between wolves and domestic dogs, they are not usually inclined to mix.
+- Although there is some accidental breeding between wolves and domestic dogs, they are not usually inclined to mix.

 - They are considered exotic pets.